soohyunkim/CPSC344-Introduction-to-HCI-methods/lecture4.md

         - not accurate representation (contains errors/ uncertainty measures)
         - provide a simple representation of a complex phenomena
-        - can be represented by a set of _if-then-else_ rules -__mental models: something that user has (forms)__
+        - can be represented by a set of _if-then-else_ rules
+    - __mental models: something that user has (forms)__
         - users "__see__" the system through mental models
         - users __rely__ on mental models during usage
         - there are various __forms__ of mental models
         - mental models can __support__ users' interaction
-    - conceptual models and conceptual design: what the __designer__ does to foster good emntal model formation by the user
+    - conceptual models and conceptual design: what the __designer__ does to foster good mental model formation by the user
         - design concepts all inform a user's mental model
         - eg. scissors: object that helps form a mental model
             - affordance: holes for something to be inserted